zaizi/sensefy-connectors/README.md

 ```
 1. Copy alfresco-indexer-webscripts.amp in alfresco-webscript-manifold-connector/alfresco-indexer-webscripts/target/ to your $ALFRESCO_INSTALLATION_DIR/amps

-2. Copy alfresco-manifold.amp in sensefy-connectors/authority/alfresco/alfresco-manifold/target/ to your $ALFRESCO_INSTALLATION_DIR/amps
-3. To apply amp files to Alfresco, run following from $ALFRESCO_INSTALL_DIR
+2. To apply amp files to Alfresco, run following from $ALFRESCO_INSTALL_DIR
 ```

 ```